navalboyblue/sol2uml/README.md

   -h, --help                                   display help for command

 Commands:
   class [options] <fileFolderAddress>           Generates a UML class diagram from Solidity source code. storage [options] <fileFolderAddress>         Visually display a contract's storage slots.

                                                 WARNING: sol2uml does not use the Solidity compiler so may differ with solc.
-A known example is fixed-sized arrays declared with an expression will fail to be sized. flatten <contractAddress>                    Merges verified source files for a contract from a Blockchain explorer into one local file.
+A known example is fixed-sized arrays declared with an expression will fail to be sized. flatten <contractAddress>                     Merges verified source files for a contract from a Blockchain explorer into one local Solidity file.

                                                 In order for the merged code to compile, the following is done:
                                                 1. pragma solidity is set using the compiler of the verified contract.
                                                 2. All pragma solidity lines in the source files are commented out.
                                                 3. File imports are commented out.
                                                 4. "SPDX-License-Identifier" is renamed to "SPDX--License-Identifier".
-                                               5. Contract dependencies are analysed so the files are merged in an order that will compile. diff [options] <addressA> <addressB>         Compare verified Solidity code differences between two contracts.
+                                                5. Contract dependencies are analysed so the files are merged in an order that will compile. diff [options] <addressA> <addressB_folders>  Compare verified Solidity code to another verified contract or local source files.

                                                 The results show the comparison of contract A to B.
                                                 The green sections are additions to contract B that are not in contract A.
                                                 The red sections are removals from contract A that are not in contract B.
                                                 The line numbers are from contract B. There are no line numbers for the red sections as they are not in contract B. help [command]                                display help for command
 ```

 ### Class usage